-- 1.5.1.
+1.5.1.
 Added Money: Set by Producer

-- 1.5.2.
-Format: Set by Producer

-- 1.5.3.
+1.5.3.
 Awarding Points: Highest placing WPRA Member riding a WPRA nominated Futurity and or Derby horse will be awarded the following points.
 Points are based off of total number of WPRA nominated horses and WPRA riders only and not total number of entries.
 These points will be awarded in the Futurity 1D, Futurity 2D and the Derby go rounds and short round.
 This point system will be used for Lead sanction, co-approvals and side-pot events.